rundeck/rundeck/docs/en/02-basics/02-chapter1.md

           editUrl="" remoteUrl=""/>
     </project>

-Chances are you are maintaining information about your hosts within another tool, perhaps Chef, Puppet, Nagios, Amazon EC2, RightScale or even an in-house database.
-One of these other tools might be considered the authorative source of knowledge about the nodes deployed in your network, therefore it is best to create an interface to one of these tools and expose it as a web service to RunDeck.
-This could be done as a simple CGI script that does a transformation from the tool's format to the one RunDeck understands.
+Chances are you maintain information about your hosts within another tool, perhaps Chef, Puppet, Nagios, Amazon EC2, RightScale or even an in-house database.
+One of these tools might be considered the authority of knowledge about the nodes deployed in your network.
+Therefore, it is best to create an interface to the authorative tool and expose it as RunDeck resource model provider.
+This can be done as a simple CGI script that does a transformation from the tool's format to the one RunDeck understands.

 Of course, a rudimentary alternative is to maintain this information